Data Export: CSV

 CSV Export

 Captured tracking data can be exported in Comma Separated Values (CSV) format.
-This file format uses comma delimiters to separate multiple values in each row, and it can be imported by spreadsheet software or a programming script.
-Depending on which data export options are enabled, exported CSV files can contain marker data, Rigid Body data, and/or Skeleton data.
-CSV export options are listed in the following charts:
+This file format uses comma delimiters to separate multiple values in each row, which can be imported by spreadsheet software or a programming script.
+Depending on which data export options are enabled, exported CSV files can contain marker data, and data for Rigid Bodies, Trained Markersets, and/or Skeletons.
+Data for force plate, NI-DAQs, and other devices will export to separate files if these devices are included in the Take.

 General Export Options